Team-Masters/weather-app/README.md

-# Name of project
+# Hack your weather

-> A longer description
+> Weather app that enable users to get instant alerts regarding weather conditions.

 ## Table of contents